• Skip to main content

 In the past we may have written a Macro to automate this process, but if you didn’t have Macro/VBA skills then you were stuck doing it manually.

 Nowadays we can automate this process with Power Query, and the best part is you don’t have to be a programmer to use it because there is a nice ribbon interface, so it’s point and click.
-And when you get the next period’s file you simply refresh Power Query and it grabs the new data and adds it to the consolidated table for you.
+And when you get the next period’s file, you simply refresh Power Query and it grabs the new data and adds it to the consolidated table for you.

 Once we’ve consolidated our files with Power Query we can then load the data into an Excel worksheet, or the Power Pivot data model in Excel or Power BI.

 Let’s look at an example.
-I promise there is no programming required!

-Download the Files
+Download the Example Data CSV Files

-Enter your email address below to download the sample workbook.
+Enter your email address below to download the sample files used in the video.

 Power Query Get Files from a Folder - The Data